Sourov-Ahmed-2005034/AlCo_ML_Energy_Prediction/README.md

 where all energies are expressed in eV/atom.

-Because both alloy structures and elemental references were treated using an FCC-based static configuration and no structural relaxation was performed, the calculated quantity is described here as an:
+Because both the alloy structures and elemental references were treated as FCC-based static configurations and no structural relaxation was performed, the calculated quantity is described as an:

 **FCC-constrained static formation-energy estimate**